 All the plays feature main characters who are redefining themselves in their senior years.
-Characters in the plays range from a gay concert pianist to superhero sisters to a man in the near future on a very special quest.
+Characters range from a former concert pianist who rediscovers his love of music with the help of a new friend to superhero sisters to Golden Years’ couples finding love in unexpected places.

 Three of the winning playwrights — Mark Contorno, Elizabeth DeSchryver and Craig Gustafson, live in the Chicago area.